benhmoore/Knwl/README.md

 We think that overall, this is a step in the right direction.

-As always, we invite you to reengineer any part of Knwl.js (including the provided plugins) in an attempt to make them better.
+As always, we invite you to re-engineer any part of Knwl.js (including the provided plugins) in an attempt to make them better.
 Let's do this together.

 You can reach us at knwl@loadfive.com with any questions, comments,